"Gabe? Dude, are you even listening to me?" I blinked and shook my head.

 "Just to the library to catch up on something, I'll find you later," I said, already halfway towards the door.

 "Aislinn?"
 I asked cautiously.
-She was slumped forwards with her head on her arms on the desk, but I recognised her by her fiery hair and the backpack that had been dumped on the floor.
+She was slumped forwards with her head on her arms but I recognised her by her fiery hair and the backpack that had been dumped on the floor.
 She lifted her head slightly, then sat bolt upright, her eyes instantly suspicious.

 "What?" she asked, equally cautiously.